-The subsurface conditions consist of silt and fine-grained sand.
-Based on our observations and analyses, conventional foundation support on shallow spread footings is feasible for the proposed development.
-Excavation at the site is feasible using conventional earthwork equipment
+The subsurface conditions consisted of silt overlying gravel.
+Based on our observations and analyses, conventional foundation support on shallow spread footings is feasible for the proposed apartment complex.
+Excavation with conventional equipment is feasible at the site.

 The grading and final development plans for the project had not been completed when this report was prepared.
 Once completed, PBS should be engaged to review the project plans and update our recommendations as necessary.